jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

   (e) section 206 (contempt of court).
 (8) Any summons, warrant, or other form that is prescribed under section 212 of the Summary Proceedings Act 1957 may, if modified appropriately, be used for the purposes of this section.
 (9) Before the Corrections Act 2004 comes into force, section 26(2) of the Penal Institutions Act 1954 applies as if paragraph (a) of that subsection applies to an offender who is subject to an application for an extended supervision order.
-(10) Sections 138 to 141 of the Criminal Justice Act 1985 (which relate generally to name suppression) apply, with all necessary modifications, to the hearing of an application for an extended supervision order as if the hearing were a proceeding in respect of an offence under any of sections 128 to 142A of the Crimes Act 1961.
+(10) Subpart 3 of Part 5 of the Criminal Procedure Act 2011 (which relates generally to name suppression) applies, with all necessary modifications, to the hearing of an application for an extended supervision order as if the hearing were a proceeding in respect of an offence under any of sections 128 to 142A of the Crimes Act 1961.
 (11) The Costs in Criminal Cases Act 1967 applies, with all necessary modifications, to proceedings under this Part.

 ### 107GA Application of section 107G during epidemic